-How is the built environment in dialogue with nature?
+How are the built environment and our human geographies in dialogue with nature?

-The built environment is inevitably in dialogue with nature.
+In its urban and extra-urban settings, the built environment is inevitably in dialogue with nature.
 Nature provides its material sources.
 And the built environment invariably articulates with nature—whether that relationship is carefully premeditated or casually circumstantial.
-Construction has an impact; it creates a footprint in its environment.
+Settlement and construction have their impacts; they creates footprints in their environments.
 In our century, concerns for the relationship of humans to environment increasingly deploy the rubric of sustainability.
 Is a practice environmentally profligate or prudent?
 Articulation with the environment has become one of the fundamental concerns of our times.

 How can a constructed environment be designed and made in such a way that it best serves the panoply of human needs?

-As a human construction, our various design and fabrication practices shape our lives.
+As human artifice, our various design and construction practices shape our lives.
 The physical forms they leave are a humanistic legacy.
 However, our human experiences and interests are irreducibly diverse.
 So how does a constructed environment affect different people differentially?
 How can it be sensitively appropriate to their varied needs?
 How can it be inclusive?
 How can potentially negative impacts be anticipated for some people and in some environmental contexts.
 How can risks be reduced and negative impacts mitigated?